-According to the Small Business Administration one of the most common reasons for small business failure is lack of operating capital.
+According to the Small Business Administration, one of the most common reasons for small business failure is lack of operating capital.
 If you are like most business owners, you probably do not have excessive amounts of capital to start a business, which can pose a dilemma to your company start-up plans.
 On the bright side, there is a solution.
-In order to raise the funds you will need a business plan to help them secure operating capital.
+In order to raise the funds, you will need a business plan to help them secure operating capital.

 Business plans are an important tool not only to securing operating capital but also to understanding the expenses you are likely to incur as your business operates.
 Once you decide to start a business, as the owner you need to have a firm understanding of the expenses you will need to operate on a monthly basis.
-The best way to prevent being underfunded is to create a budget of common ongoing expenses.
+The best way to prevent being underfunded is to create a budget for common ongoing expenses.
 Some of the most common expenses underestimated by a start-up business include rent, electric, phone, water, office supplies, employees, liability insurance, health insurance, cleaning, maintenance, inventory, accounting, and marketing.

 As a business owner not only is it important to prepare an accurate budget for your business plan, you must also have realistic expectations on how much you expect to achieve in sales during your first six months.
-The number of employees, location of you business, and general market conditions will all have an impact on the number of people actually purchasing your good and services.
-This is especially true of a small business startup that doesn’t market or advertise, because customers are unaware that they exist or of their competitive strengths.
+The number of employees, location of your business, and general market conditions will all have an impact on the number of people actually purchasing your good and services.
+This is especially true of a small business startup that doesn’t market or advertises, because customers are unaware that they exist or of their competitive strengths.

 It often takes several months to a year to develop a committed customer base to help businesses break even.
 Too often people start a company and underestimate this factor.
-The truth is that you need to build awareness, trust and credibility among your target market and that will not happen overnight.
+The truth is that you need to build awareness, trust, and credibility among your target market and that will not happen overnight.
 Most industry professionals recommended that you have a minimum of two months operating capital to cover your startup should it receive no sales.
 Having a two-month cushion is important because it allows business owners to work out logistics without the added pressure of having to be self-sustaining the first few months of operations.

 Understanding your budget and sales is only half the battle of a business plan.
 When you start a company, it is equally important to understand the market conditions for your industry.
 Some of the more pressing company start-up questions all business plans should answer include: